Elisabeth Maria Post

 Elisabeth Maria Overdorp (née Post; 22 November 1755, Utrecht – 3 July 1812, Epe) was a Dutch poet and prose writer, and is esteemed the foremost female representative of sensibility in Dutch literature.
+She is also credited as the first Dutch woman writer to speak out against slavery.

 Life

 Early life

 Elisabeth Maria, daughter of Evert Post (1719–1787), owner of a sugar factory, and Johanna Maria van Romondt (1724–1792), was the sixth child in the Post family, and initially grew up in Utrecht, where her father held various administrative positions.
 When his sugar factory went bankrupt in 1768 – Elisabeth was twelve – the family was forced to withdraw from the genteel society of the city and moved to Emminkhuizen (below Renswoude).
 There the family lived in worrisome circumstances.
 Elisabeth spent six gloomy years there, with reading as her only recreation.
 In these years, her eldest and her youngest brother both died.
 A few autobiographical retrospectives, mainly in Voor eenzamen (1789), show that her tendency towards solitary and melancholy existence and her awareness of the transience of power and prestige developed mainly in that Emminkhuizen period.

 Elisabeth was around eighteen when circumstances changed for the better: her father became a drost, schout, watergraaf, and tijnsmeester of the Heerlijkheid of Amerongen (1774), and the family moved into the distinguished Drostehuis residence there.
 During her walks, she got to know the Utrechtse Heuvelrug and the floodplains of the Rhine.
 The nature and landscape of her debut novel Het land, in brieven (1788) are those of the area around Amerongen.
 The family also improved financially: one of her brothers, Hermanus Hillebertus (1763–1809), left for Guyana to make a fortune there.
 He became the owner of several plantations.
 Another brother, Evert Johan (1757–1823), went on to study theology.